JoaoSantos2001/DE2-Project-GPS-Tracker/README.md

 1. The GPS Module can take a few seconds or minutes to start detecting Satellites.

-2. In case you are inside a building and unable to connect to Satellites, try to move close to a window or even try to go outside.
+2. In case you are inside a building and unable to connect to Satellites, try to move close to a window or even try to go outside, for better results and more precision.

 # Results (photos and videos)